Why Are Websites So Expensive?

 - Third-party integrations.
 Do we need to integrate with your merchant account and gateway processor to accept payments?
 How about a calendar of events?
 Google maps or Facebook?
 Do your users need to login and be remembered?
 We can plan for our own code, but when we are relying on third-parties, we are dependent upon their documentation and ability to integrate in the way you want them to – which can drive up the time we need to spend to make it right.

 Your site is beautiful and functional, but chances are it isn’t finished yet.
 You need content – and you’re usually looking to us for that too.
+You also need to organize that content in a way that improves your users overall experience on your site.
 Copywriting, photography, videography – all elements of creating useful content for your website that take time and experience.

 Content is a very important component of your site that is often glossed over.
 Telling your story is what ultimately sells your product or service.
 We’re not talking any plain old words here: this copy needs to be optimized so that your site is shown in search engine results.
 This involves keyword research and careful incorporation of the terms that are relevant to your audience.
 And like all other elements of a custom site, this too takes time and effort.

 If you’re now wondering whether your website might need a redesign, we have a helpful guide for that as well.
 You can also download our 10 Step Website Redesign Checklist.

 How can I reduce the cost of my website?

 Cost management generally comes down to reducing customization options and designing the site with ready-made tools from platforms like WordPress.
 Using existing page templates, images, and reducing the size of your site will all help you control your costs.